NobpasinTumdee/quick-wallet/README.md

 - Display conversion uses one flat current rate — a March transaction is shown at today's rate, not March's.
 - Investment P&L assumes your bookkeeping currency matches the market's.
+- **OCR is OCR.** Tesseract on a phone photo of a crumpled slip gets it wrong sometimes, so the scanner shows what it found as chips rather than silently overwriting the form.
+Check the amount before saving.
+A first scan also pays a one-off model download — see §3.
+- **The Thai tax figure is an estimate, not a filing.** It covers salaried income under s.40(1)/(2) and the allowances the form exposes; it does not know about spouse or child allowances, provident funds, or anything withheld that you have not typed in.
+Every caveat that applies to a given result is printed on the result itself and on the PDF.
+- **Analytics reads one month plus the dashboard trend**, not the whole ledger.
+  The heatmap and the category and payee breakdowns are for the selected month;
+  the savings-rate chart is the trailing window the dashboard already fetches.
+- The main JS bundle is past Vite's 500 kB warning.
+Recharts, jsPDF, Tesseract and the candle chart are all split out and load on demand, so a first paint does not pay for them — but the shell itself has grown and would benefit from a `manualChunks` pass.